9 quotes about politics & the world out there: From Pedro Almodóvar & Michael Moore to Aamir Khan & Susan Sarandon

 2 Pedro Almodóvar quotes: Confronting Catholic Church’s anti-gay bigotry + bonus same-sex marriage remark

-Below are a couple of Pedro Almodóvar quotes that are, however obliquely, connected to his latest effort, Bad Education / La mala educación, the opening night presentation at this year’s Cannes Film Festival.
+9 quotes – Quotes #1 & #1a (bonus update quote): Below are a couple of Pedro Almodóvar quotes that, however obliquely, are connected to his latest effort, Bad Education / La mala educación, the opening night presentation at this year’s Cannes Film Festival.
 A daring mix of humor, romance, film noir (in color), and psychological drama, Bad Education has at its core the issue of child sex abuse at the hands of a gay Catholic priest.

 Recently, Almodóvar opined on the Catholic Church’s fight against equal rights for gays in Spain, where the socialist government of prime minister José Luis Rodríguez Zapatero has paved the way for the legalization of gay marriage.